 - You may be thinking that if USPS does not have a drug policy, nor do they have as much leniency on when they can open packages, then mailing marijuana with them should be much more relaxed, you are wrong.
 Not only is this a federal jurisdiction, but USPS is aware of this problem and have cracked down on confiscating suspicious packages.

 - Many people think that using a wrong return address and a different name completely limits the risk.
 However, this can also draw attention to the package.
 Plus, if you’re caught forging other information, the consequences can be drastically worse.
 Forging an address also takes away all chances of the package being lost and returned.
 Not that people would want this returned to their door, but the risk of losing the marijuana product becomes much higher.

 What if you send shatter instead of cannabis flower?
 Again, it’s not a good idea.
 While many states are beginning to recognize specific forms of medical marijuana, concentrates are not widely understood.
-If caught sending high potency products such as shatter, the consequences are far worse and more likely to be considered a schedule 1 substance.
+If caught sending high potency products such as shatter, the consequences could be far worse.

 Potential Consequences of Mailing Marijuana